Buyers Motivation: 7 Reasons Why People Buy Things (+ Tips to Sell More)

 No one needs to convince consumers that they need food or razors on a regular basis, they're already well aware of that.

-Instead, these two companies rose to the tops of their industries by competing on two common pain points from their audiences:
+Instead, these two companies rose to the tops of their industries by competing on two common eCommerce pain points from their audiences:

 People need more time and more money.